figureland/versioned-schema/README.md

 A tiny tool which allows you to create basic versioned schemas, using [valibot](https://valibot.dev/).
 This is handy when designing distributed apps and data structures.

+This library can also be used with [effect/Schema](https://effect.website/docs/schema/introduction/).

 ## Explainer

 Let's make up a scenario where we have a basic data structure in our app.
 We want to update it by adding a new field called `description`.
 And then later on, And later on, we decide to change the type of field `description` to be an array of strings.